julietezekwe/neat-dolphin/src/pages/posts/2018-01-07-fragments-of-iceland.md

 ## What if I dislike writing?

 Like I mentioned in the introductory part of this article, a couple of people or more might feel like they do not like writing or they do not know how to write.
 I must admit that to some, writing comes naturally, while others would have to make a conscious effort to write and I stand to be corrected.
-Having said that, you might agree with me that not everything we need to come to us naturally, some we have to go after.
+Having said that, you might agree with me that not everything we need or want come to us naturally, some we have to go after.
 I will share some of my beliefs on how to start writing especially if you found yourself saying "I dislike writing".

 ## **How to cultivate a habit of writing.**